nobias-fht/advanced-scripting/docs/course/pipelines/basic_segmentation/roi_manager_adding.md

     print("the number of bax-positive pixels outside the nuclei is " + int_den_outside / 255);
 ```

-??? question "From the docs, find out how to add the ROIs to the manager in your script, and (importantly!) how to rename them.
+??? example "From the docs, find out how to add the ROIs to the manager in your script, and (importantly!) how to rename them.
 Modify your macro so that you add the ROIs.
 Also add the inverse of the nuclei ROI."

-    ```javascript hl_lines="14 15 16 17 18"
+    ```javascript hl_lines="15 16 17 18 19 20"
-    open("C:/Users/damian.dalle/OneDrive - Htechnopole/Desktop/course_test_data/bax_DAPI_overlay.tif");
+    open("path/to/data/bax_DAPI_overlay.tif");
     run("Split Channels");
     selectWindow("C1-bax_DAPI_overlay.tif");
     rename("nuclei");